Phyllanthus eriocarpus

-Glochidion eriocarpum is a species of plant in the family Phyllanthaceae.
-It can be found in East Asia.
+Phyllanthus eriocarpus is a species of flowering plant in the family Phyllanthaceae.
+It is native to portions of Southeast Asia and southern China, including Myanmar, Thailand, Vietnam, Thailand, Hainan, Peninsular Malaysia, northern Sumatra, and Sulawesi.
 It's a bush or tree that mainly thrives in the damp tropical environment at elevations ranging from 100 to 1700 meters above sea level.

 Appearance

 It's a bush or tree that can grow up to 4–8 meters.
 The flowers grow either individually in the axils of the leaves or in clusters of 2–4.

 Uses

 The plant is gathered from its natural habitat to be used locally for medicinal purposes, mainly for skin diseases such as urticaria or eczema.